solidify/azure-devops-backup-tool-docs/readme.md

 ### Documents

 - **restore.md**
-  - Detailed procedures for restoring your Azure DevOps organization or project using the Azure DevOps Backup Tool.
+  - Detailed procedure for restoring your Azure DevOps organization or project using **Azure DevOps Pipelines**.
-  - Includes step-by-step instructions and important notes to ensure a smooth restoration process.

 ## Getting Started